kubeflow/website/content/en/docs/components/katib/user-guides/env-variables.md

 +++
-title = "How to configure env variables" description = "List of environment variables that accepted by Katib components" weight = 80
+title = "How to configure env variables" description = "List of environment variables accepted by Katib components" weight = 80
 +++